dpressel/Word2VecJava/README.md

   * Removed Thrift and Joda deps from the project (all files read and written now in format compatible with Mikolov's code only).
     * However, now that data structures are more accessible, should be easy to add a layer to do Thrift, or any other serialization layer without impacting the base

+* Project configuration and build unification
+  * For the time being, center the version number at where I forked, which means updating the POM to 0.10.3
+  * Also, since Gradle build was presumed to be more in-use, I downgraded Java requirement in POM back to 1.7 to match
+  * Also moved (for the time being) the example code into an exec sub-package.
+Probably will drop this out eventually

 * Caveats to this Fork

  * For the time-being, GLoVe file support is gone, though I will look at adding this without any deps in the future -- very convenient functionality